guidesmiths/eslint-config-imperative/README.md

 #### An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs)

-JavaScript Imperative Style is just the stuff that actually matters rather than subjective preferences such as braces and spaces.
+JavaScript Imperative Style is just the stuff that actually matters rather than subjective preferences.

 ## Install